jeremyong/jeremyong.github.com/about.md

 permalink: /about/
 ---

 Hi.
-I'm a systems programmer with a particular bent on graphics and low-level programming.
+I'm a graphics programmer but with broader generalist capabilities also.
 C++ is my primary programming language, but I'm relatively language agnostic (except for a few languages on my naughty list).
-Outside of graphics and performance work, I dabble a good deal with *most* other disciplines, priority sorted based on interest.
-In particular, compilers/optimizers, networking, compression, security, and AI.

 I post sporadically, but feedback and/or corrections on my content is always appreciated (see link badges at the top to find me on twitter/linkedin/etc).